Chassis/Chassis/docs/quickstart.rst

   * **OS X**: You already have Bonjour available.

-  * **Windows**: If you have Safari, Bonjour Print Services, or Creative Suite 3 installed, you already have Bonjour.
+  * **Windows**: If you have Bonjour Print Services or Creative Cloud installed, you already have Bonjour.

     Otherwise, you need to install Bonjour on your system.
 The easiest way to do this is to `install Bonjour Print Services`_.
 If you'd prefer not to do this, you